SGrondin/unblock.us.org/README.md

 ###Limitations:

 * IP-banned domains are only unblocked for the web (HTTP/HTTPS).
 However, DNS-banned domains are accessible using any protocol.
-* HTTPS routing relies on SNI, which is not available on Windows XP and some very old browsers (IE 6, Firefox 1, etc.).
+* HTTPS routing relies on SNI, which is not available on Windows XP, Android 2.3 and some very old browsers (IE 6, Firefox 1, etc.).

 ###TODO: